amitfin/oref_alert/README.md

 ## Alert's Attributes

-An alert or update inside an attribute has the following fields:
+Alerts and updates inside attributes have the following fields:
 1. `alertDate`: e.g. `2025-06-30 15:00:00` (Israel timezone).
 2. `title`: e.g. `ירי רקטות וטילים`.
+Always in Hebrew.
-3. `data`: area name, always a single location, e.g. `תל אביב - מרכז העיר`.
+3. `data`: a single area name, e.g. `תל אביב - מרכז העיר`.
-4. `category`: integer with the category number as listed [here](https://www.oref.org.il/alerts/alertCategories.json).
+4. `category`: an integer of the category as listed [here](https://www.oref.org.il/alerts/alertCategories.json).
 Categories 13 and 14 are used for updates.
 5. `channel`: the receiving channel.
 Below is the ordered list of options.
-When the same alert is coming on multiple channels, the higher channel will be used.
-The fields of the alerts are normalized and have the exact same format regardless of the channel.
+When the same alert is coming on multiple channels, only the higher channel will be used.
+The fields of the alerts are normalized and have the same format regardless of the channel.
-    1. `website-history`: the history file from the official website.
+    1. `website-history`: the history file of the official website (polling).
-    2. `website`: the real-time file from the official website.
+    2. `website`: the real-time file of the official website (polling).
     3. `mobile`: the mobile notification channel of the official app.
-    4. `tzevaadom`: notification channel of [tzevaadom.co.il](https://www.tzevaadom.co.il/).
+    4. `tzevaadom`: the notification channel of [tzevaadom.co.il](https://www.tzevaadom.co.il/).
     5. `synthetic`: synthetic alert for testing purposes generated via the [synthetic-alert action](https://my.home-assistant.io/redirect/developer_call_service/?service=oref_alert.synthetic_alert).

 ## Time To Shelter Sensors